-[A]n adult whose ability to receive and evaluate information effectively and communicate decisions in any way is impaired to such a significant extent that he is partially or totally unable to manage his publication of this chapter, the law was unclear regarding whether a service provider may consent to the cessation of life-sustaining treatment (i.e., treatment to merely sustain the life of some in an end-of-life situation).
+[A]n adult whose ability to receive and evaluate information effectively and communicate decisions in any way is impaired to such a significant extent that he is partially or totally unable to manage his in an end-of-life situation).
+As of the publication of this chapter, the law was unclear regarding whether a service provider may consent to the cessation of life-sustaining treatment (i.e., treatment to merely sustain the life of some in an end-of-life situation).